naiive (NAIIVE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 naiive Historical Price

-According to the latest data gathered on naiive live price page, the current price of naiive is 0.000166USD.
+According to the latest data gathered on naiive live price page, the current price of naiive is 0USD.
 The circulating supply of naiive(NAIIVE) is

 In the past 24 hours, naiive has shown a price movement of